 If the temperatures are the same, your system is working properly.

-If the temperature is higher near the coil, your system may have a problem.
-Call us at 309-517-7511 for help or make an appointment online.
+If the temperature is hotter near the coil, your system may have something wrong with it.
+Call us at 309-517-7511 for help or request an appointment online.

 Related: How to Keep Your Air Conditioner from Failing

-How Much Space Does a Heat Pump Have to Have?
+How Much Space Does a Heat Pump Require?

-If you live in a moderate climate, you may have a heat pump in place of an air conditioner.
-This outdoor unit provides both heat and air conditioning for your space.
+If you live in a mild climate, you may have a heat pump in place of an air conditioner.
+This outdoor unit provides both heat and air conditioning for your home.

-It needs open space year round, especially if it snows.
-Remove snow that builds up on the top and near the sides of the unit.
+It needs open space all year, especially if it snows.
+Get rid of snow that gathers on the top and near the sides of the unit.

-If your heat pump fills with wintry precipitation, shut it off.
-Use warm water to melt snow and ice and give the water a few minutes to drain before putting your system back on.
+If your heat pump fills with wintry precipitation, switch it off.
+Use warm water to melt snow and ice and give the water a little while to drain before turning your system back on.

 Related: Heat Pumps Year-Round Comfort